 Mentor text reviews + Oz Lit Teacher Bookplates

-Click on any of the books below to see my recommendations for how to use them as mentor texts for teaching writing and reading.
+Click on any of the books below to see my recommendations for how to use them as mentor texts for the 6+1 traits of writing and for the comprehension strategies in reading.
 You can also download a bookplate by clicking on these images.
 (Bookplates are printable PDFs of my reviews that fit snugly inside the front cover of the book.)
-You’re welcome 🙂